Contact 3-manifolds, holomorphic curves and intersection theory: Intersection theory for punctured holomorphic curves

-{\arabic{section}} We are now ready to explain the intersection theory introduced by Siefring \cite{Siefring:intersection} for asymptotically cylindrical holomorphic curves in $4$-dimensional completed symplectic cobordisms.
+We\CUP{This material will be published by Cambridge University Press as \textsl{Contact 3-Manifolds, Holomorphic Curves and Intersection Theory} by Chris Wendl.
+This pre-publication version is free to view and download for personal use only.
+Not for re-distribution, re-sale or use in derivative works. \copyright Chris Wendl, 2019.} are now ready to explain the intersection theory introduced by Siefring \cite{Siefring:intersection} for asymptotically cylindrical holomorphic curves in $4$-dimensional completed symplectic cobordisms.
 The theory follows a pattern that we saw in our discussion of the normal Chern number in \S\ref{sec:puncturedFoliations}: the obvious geometrically meaningful quantities such as $u \cdot v$ (counting intersections between $u$ and $v$) and $\delta(u)$ (counting double points and critical points of~$u$) can be defined, and are nonnegative, but they are not homotopy invariant since intersections may sometimes escape to infinity.
 In each case, however, one can add a nonnegative count of ``hidden intersections at infinity,'' defined in terms of asymptotic winding numbers, so that the sum is homotopy invariant.

-\subsection{Statement of the main results}
+\section{Statement of the main results}

 Throughout this lecture, we assume $(W,\omega)$ is a \emph{four-dimensional} symplectic cobordism with $\p(W,\omega) = (-M_-,\xi_- = \ker\alpha_-) \sqcup (M_+,\xi_+ = \ker\alpha_+)$, $(\widehat{W},\omega)$ is its completion and $J \in \jJ(\omega,\alpha_+,\alpha_-)$.
 For two asymptotically cylindrical maps $u : \dot{\Sigma} \to \widehat{W}$ and $v : \dot{\Sigma}' \to \widehat{W}$ with at most finitely many intersections, we define the algebraic intersection number